Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Abstract

 \section{Abstract}

-The natural existences of crystalline symmetry in real materials manifest the importance of understanding crystalline symmetry protected topological(SPT) phases, especially for interacting systems.
+The natural existence of crystalline symmetry in real materials manifests the importance of understanding crystalline symmetry-protected topological (SPT) phases, especially for interacting systems.
 In this paper, we systematically construct and classify all the crystalline topological superconductors and insulators in three-dimensional (3D) interacting fermion systems using the novel concept of topological crystal.
 The corresponding higher-order topological surface theory can also be systematically studied via higher-order bulk-boundary correspondence.
-In particular, we discover an intriguing fact that almost all topological crystals with nontrivial 2D block-states are intrinsically interacting topological phases that cannot be realized in any free-fermion systems.
+In particular, we discover an intriguing fact that almost all topological crystals with nontrivial 2D block states are intrinsically interacting topological phases that cannot be realized in any free-fermion systems.
 Moreover, the crystalline equivalence principle for 3D interacting fermionic systems is also verified, with an additional subtle ``twist'' on the spin of fermions.